eerkela/bertrand/docs/source/content/motivation.rst

         faster than Python, but not by as much as we might expect.
 The core limitation here is that we're storing our data in Python :class:`lists <python:list>`, which are not the most efficient representation we could be using.
-If we switched to numpy :class:`arrays <numpy.ndarray>` instead, we could get much better
+If we switch to numpy :class:`arrays <numpy.ndarray>` instead, we can get much better
         performance:

         .. code-block:: python